Why veneers are the next best thing

 Why then have veneers become so popular of late?
 Let’s begin with what a veneer is before we dissect why they are increasing in popularity.

 Porcelain Veneers (sometimes known as porcelain teeth) are a thin layer of porcelain placed over a tooth to improve the aesthetics and function of a tooth.
-They will enhance the beautiful appearance of your smile whether you want to change a few teeth or want a complete Smile Makeover.
+They will enhance the beautiful appearance of your smile whether you want to change a few teeth or want a complete smile transformation.
 Porcelain Veneers can be an ideal solution.

 Porcelain Veneers are shells of ceramic material which are chemically bonded to the tooth structure.